An efficient scheme based on graph centrality to select nodes for training for effective learning: Proposed Scheme

 \subsection{Smart Selection}

 The points which are very high on the centrality measure, may have neighbours who also tend to be more central.
 This may lead to a scenario where the points selected on centrality may be more clustered and hence may not represent the diversity present in the dataset.
 To avoid this, a different, but simple approach is introduced.
-We call this \textit{'Smart Selection'} which is given in the following algorithm.

-\begin{itemize} \item \textbf{Step-1} - Make the adjacency matrix, A\\ \item \textbf{Step-2} - Using the adjacency matrix A, find the centrality of nodes\\ \item \textbf{Step-3} - From the centrality list, choose the Top-10 or 5 nodes and assign it as training points\\ \item \textbf{Step-4} - Remove these nodes from the graph and find the centrality again\\ \item \textbf{Step-5} - Repeat \textbf{Step-3} and \textbf{Step-4} till we reach the labelling budget($N_{train}$)\\ \item \textbf{Step-6} - Once the labelling points are selected, do the training with these selected points as the training set\\ \item \textbf{Step-7} - Apply the model on the test set \end{itemize} The intuition here is that, when we select only top-10 or top-5 points based on centrality and then by removing them we ensure that the training points are not concentrated on one particular part of the graph.
+We call this \textit{`Smart Selection'} which is given in the following algorithm. \begin{itemize} \item \textbf{Step-1} - Make the adjacency matrix, $W$\\ \item \textbf{Step-2} - Using the adjacency matrix $W$, find the centrality of nodes\\ \item \textbf{Step-3} - From the centrality list, choose the Top-10 nodes and assign it as training points\\ \item \textbf{Step-4} - Remove these nodes from the graph and find the centrality again\\ \item \textbf{Step-5} - Repeat \textbf{Step-3} and \textbf{Step-4} till we reach the labelling budget($N_{train}$)\\ \item \textbf{Step-6} - Once the labelling points are selected, do the training with these selected points as the training set\\ \item \textbf{Step-7} - Apply the model on the test set \end{itemize} The intuition here is that, when we select only top-10 or top-5 points based on centrality and then by removing them we ensure that the training points are not concentrated on one particular part of the graph.
 When the top points are removed, and we find the centrality, the new top central points tend to cover the parts of the graph which were not covered initially.
 By continuing this, till we reach the labelling budget, the graph structure is well covered and hence the chance of mapping the distribution effectively is more.\\

-For Vote Rank centrality though, the process of diminishing the effect of the neighbours of a highly central node is done within the centrality algorithm itself.
-So for Vote Rank centrality, we could select the top points all at once.
+For Voterank centrality though, the process of diminishing the effect of the neighbours of a highly central node is done within the centrality algorithm itself.
+So for Voterank centrality, we could select the top points all at once.

-\section{Active Learning using Graph Centrality}
+\subsection{Active Learning using Graph Centrality}

 For Active Learning, we need to select the data points/nodes which are more informative so that the model trained on those points will be better than the model trained on other points.
 Since the Graph Centrality tries to rank the nodes based on their importance/influence, the question is whether we can use the concept of centrality to select the points for Active Learning.
 Here instead of using the graph structure as it is, the attempt is to utilize the features extracted using a neural network. \\